• Skip to main content

 Vegan Rajasthani Dal Dhokli

 Authentic recipes for Rajasthani Dal Dhokli are not vegan, because yogurt in the dough.
 Also, ghee is used for tadka/tempering.
-To make vegan dhokli, you can either use any dairy-free yogurt or skip the yogurt and add ¼ tsp baking soda while making dough for dhokli.
+To make vegan dhokli, you can either use any dairy-free yogurt or skip the yogurt and add ¼ teaspoon baking soda while making dough for dhokli.
 For tadka, substitute any vegetable oil you use in your cooking.
 With these two changes, you can also enjoy the vegan version of this wholesome and nutritious Rajasthani Dal Dhokli.

 Rajasthani dal dhokli with methi leaves in the background